grisreyesrios/Pens-Programming-Foundations-with-JavaScript-HTML-and-CSS/README.md

 # Pens-Programming-Foundations-with-JavaScript-HTML-and-CSS
-Pens inspired by the course from Duke University in Coursera
+Pens inspired by the specialization from Duke University in Coursera

 First version personal Web Page.
 A Pen created at CodePen.io.
 You can find this one at https://codepen.io/grisreyesrios/pen/JBKQPV.